Facebook Account Hacked? Here's How To Take Back Control

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Facebook's popularity makes it a fertile ground for online scams.
-Apart from causing stress, these attacks can cost you a lot of time and money.
-You can stop them by using a good antivirus program and adopting some basic security habits.
+You can stop them by using a top antivirus program and adopting some basic security habits.

 If a hacker targets you, acting quickly is essential.
 You should change your passwords, close unknown sessions, and enable two-factor authentication.
 If you're locked out of your account, all you can do is report a hack to Facebook.
 Recovery takes longer in this scenario and has a good chance of failure.